T-PYTHON-JULY-23/PROJECT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Example Project :  Suggestions for the user the best places :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : If the user wants the best in Riyadh, he can choose what he wants, a restaurant, coffee, or entertainment, and he can choose from the list! .

-#### As a customer I should be able to do the following :
+#### As a user I should be able to do the following :
-- Browse  Products .
+- Choose which place .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the places details (name, rate, range, etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
+- view review form other users
-- Get receipt of my purchases.
+- Add my review about place ..
-- Check delivery status .

 #### Usage :
  Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
+ - choose 1 or 2 or 3 to decide waht you want.
+ - choose the name of the place to see the details.
- - type in buy product_name to buy the product .
+ - choose 1 to see users review about the plase.
+ - choose 1 if you want to add ur review .
  - and so on...